This is a sponsored guest post.

-But what may surprise you is that the amount of play children do, especially when at a reputable early learning centre.
+But what may surprise you is that the amount of play children do, especially when at a reputable early learning centre, in Australia Toddle can help.
 It can, and should, seem like a lot of fun.
 But, play is actually essential to the proper development of your child.

 How Play Affects Your Child

 When your child plays they are engaging with others, this means they are developing the social skills they’ll need to make the most of life.
 They are also improving their emotional skills and preparing their brains for more learning.

 In fact, the process of going to early education is a great way of getting your child used to the learning process, this will help to ensure they are paying attention in class as they move through the school years.

 It will also ensure they absorb the necessary information and make the most of their education.

 Of course, forcing children to play is not going to stimulate any of their emotional or physical needs, that’s why play needs to be naturally integrated into your child’s daily activities, especially at the early learning centre.